AJarombek/saints-xctf-infrastructure/acm/README.md

 ### Overview

-Module which creates HTTPS certificates for both `saintsxctf.com` and `dev.saintsxctf.com`.
+Module which creates HTTPS certificates for `saintsxctf.com`, `asset.saintsxctf.com`, `uasset.saintsxctf.com`, and `dev.saintsxctf.com`.
 Wildcard certificates are used for both the dev website and `www` prefixed domains.

 ### Files